 The ingredients are simple and likely found in your pantry.

-Canned Tuna: I like to use wild-caught tuna because there are no added hormones and antibiotics.
+Canned Tuna: I prefer wild-caught tuna because it has no added hormones or antibiotics.
 I also use tuna packed in water rather than oil.

 Mustard: I like it for its tanginess and use the regular variety.